Parts of this interview were published in Jakarta Expat, March 2013

 I am a few weeks off becoming an Indonesian citizen, so I guess this means I'm here for good.
 Nearly everything I care about in terms of family, friends, assets and interests, is located here in Indonesia.
 So, no, I won't be going anywhere.

-Ibu Anita passed away on the 8th of April 2015, from cancer.
+Ibu Anita passed away on the 8th of April 2015.